-8.0 ISSUES FOR FUTURE ITERATIONS OF THE IMPLEMENTATION
+8.0 FUTURE ITERATIONS OF THE IMPLEMENTATION GUIDANCE

-GUIDANCE

-As discussed in Section 1.0, the initial versions of this guidance focus on UPDES permits with the exception of general permits.
-For the topics listed below in Section 87.1, the guidance is incomplete.
+For the topics listed below in Section 8.1, the guidance is incomplete.
 The existing guidance provided for these topics represents DWQ's current thinking but is incomplete and should be applied with caution.
 For activities requiring ADRs, but not yet completely addressed in guidance, the permittee should consult DWQ for assistance.
 These ADRs will be conducted on a case-by-case basis consistent with the requirements of R317-2-3.